Abstract submission is closed

 Contributed Talks

 Contributed Talks will be presented in a single-track format.
 Selected by the Program Committee, these talks highlight and recognize outstanding research in the field of computational neuroscience.
-Each talk must not exceed 10 minutes, followed by 5 minutes for questions and answers.
+Each talk must not exceed 10 minutes and will be followed by 5 minutes for questions and answers.

 Selection Criteria:

 Contributed Talks will be selected through a (double-)blind review process.
 Please design your abstract accordingly, ensuring that no author names or affiliation details are included.
-Cite all relevant prior work—including your own—using passive voice or third person (e.g., ‘It has been shown that… [1]’ or ‘They have shown that… [1]’).
-Avoid using personal pronouns such as ‘my’ or ‘our,’ and do not include references to funding sources.
+Cite all relevant prior work — including your own — using passive voice or third person (e.g., “It has been shown that… [1]” or “They have shown that… [1]”).
+Avoid using personal pronouns such as “my” or “our”, and do not include references to funding sources in your abstract.

-If your submitted abstract is not selected for a contributed talk, it will automatically be considered for revision as a potential poster presentation.
+If your submitted abstract is not selected for a Contributed Talk, it will automatically be revised for a potential poster presentation.

 Poster Sessions